qtalr/lab-01/README.md

   - What did you learn?
   - What was most/ least challenging?
   - What resources did you consult?
 Instructor?
 Websites (provide links)?
-  - What more would you like to know about literate programming and/ or R Markdown?
+  - What more would you like to know about literate programming and/ or Quarto?

 ## Submission for feedback